MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ### Issues

 Issues allows you to view errors relating to Office deployment, including the number of devices affected and potential remediation advice.
-You can view the most recent issue for each device, and once the issue is resolved for a device it is removed.
+You can view the most recent issue for each device, and once the issue is resolved for a device it's removed.

 ### Settings